ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 -   Microsoft Exchange Server 2013 Service Pack 1 (SP1)

-The following table describes the required server roles for a test suite deployment with a Microsoft implementation.
+The following table describes the required server roles for a test suite deployment with Microsoft implementation.
 Installing Exchange Server on a domain controller (DC) is not recommended.

 **Required SUT roles**